All Episodes

 Okay, so the VA and the FHA, then we got Freddie Mac and Fannie Mae.

-And Freddie Mac and Fannie Mae, how in the world can you have a a government-owned private business?
+And Freddie Mac and Fannie Mae, how in the world can you have a government-owned private business?

-And they're in they're in deep doo-doo.
+And they're in deep doo-doo.

-So we gotta bail them out.
+So we've got to bail them out.

 This is not by accident.

-The people who set these agencies up, we've been trying to tell people for years and years and years the whole purpose of a lot of people in government is to get as many people dependent on it as possible.
+The people who set these agencies up, they've been trying to tell people for years and years and years the whole purpose of a lot of people in government is to get as many people dependent on it as possible.

 That's why the whole notion of self-reliance, people sneer when you discuss it.